 The northern variety of this snake has a broad triangular head, with a short, thick body and thin tail.
 Golden and brown stripes alternate along its body, fading to a more consistent brown close to the head.

-Other varieties of death adder are similar in appearance, with the greatest change from species to species being a difference in coloration, although even within species there are variations in color from region to region.
+Other varieties of death adder are similar in appearance, with the greatest change from species to species being a difference in coloration.
+Some color variations also exist within the same species from region to region.